All Episodes

 He must be well-intentioned, but just, you know, incompetent.

-Or, no, he's got a design on this country, really, we don't have.
+Or no, he's got a design on this country, really, we don't have.

-How do you make you uncomfortable?
+She's saying, how do you, does it make you uncomfortable?

 Are you going, you go, girl?